In-A-Gadda-Da-Leela: Cultural references

 The episode title itself is a spoof of Iron Butterfly's 1968 song "In-A-Gadda-Da-Vida" (originally titled "In the Garden of Eden").
 The episode makes references to the typical 1950s B-Movie serials with Zapp Brannigan's dreams.
 Zapp and Leela are in an Adam and Eve type planet and take on the roles while on the planet.
 The Death Sphere is a reference to "Death Star" in Star Wars, its creation and its name are a reference to V′Ger in Star Trek: The Motion Picture.
 It is also a reference to the Star Trek: The Original Series episodes "The Changeling" (in reference to the fact that the V-chip and the USAF Flying Destiny colliding like the Nomad probe) and "The Doomsday Machine" (an ancient military starship that has gone rogue and destroyed several planets, before heading toward the Federation).
-Hermes uses a reference database called Janeway's Guide, a portmanteau of Jane's Fighting Ships and Kathryn Janeway.
-The main plot line of the episode, involving a "Death Sphere" on a course to destroy the Earth, is analogous to the plot of the Luc Besson film The Fifth Element.
+Hermes uses a reference database called Janeway's Guide, a portmanteau of Janes Fighting Ships and Kathryn Janeway.

+The main plot line of the episode, involving a "Death Sphere" on a course to destroy the Earth, is analogous to the plot of the 1997 Luc Besson film The Fifth Element.
 The movie's antagonist, referred to as the "great evil," is a giant sentient sphere with the ability to communicate with humans on a mission to destroy life, and shares many attributes with Futurama's V-GINY.
 In both cases the President of the Earth meets with a military leader to discuss how to handle the death sphere, and they end up consulting a third party (the priest and then the scientist who rebuilds/revives Lelu in The Fifth Element, and Professor Farnsworth in Futurama) for an alternative solution to military action.
 In both cases, the great evil is defeated through an act of "love."